ralph-saade/excel-capital-budgeting-analysis/excel-capital-budgeting-analysis/README.md

 ## How to Use
 1. Open `Investment_Project_Performance_Analysis.xlsx` in Microsoft Excel (2016 or later).
-2. Review the **Cash Flow Table** for project inflows and outflows.
+2. Review the **Cash Flow** sheet for project inflows and outflows.
-3. Review the **calculations** for NPV, IRR, and Payback Period for each project.
+3. Review the **Calculations** sheet for NPV, IRR, and Payback Period for each project.